 For example, Columbia, Greenville and Charleston each have urbanized area populations between 400,000 and 550,000, with the metropolitan statistical area (MSA) populations exceeding 60,000.
 The Greenville-Spartanburg-Anderson area is by far the largest, accounting for 1.4 million of South Carolina's population.

-According to the 2010 Census, the racial makeup of South Carolina was:
+According to the most recent ACS, the racial composition of South Carolina was:

 The pattern of increases in the population of South Carolina continued to display healthy, if unspectacular, percentage growth and the numbers went beyond the one million mark for the first time in 1890.

-In the 1900’s percentage growth slowed down to an extent but the overall picture was one of sustained increases right through to the end of the century.
-That has also continued to the present day where the South Carolina population is edging ever closer to the 5 million landmark.
+In the 1900s, percentage growth slowed down to an extent but the overall picture was one of sustained increases through the end of the century.
+That has also continued to the present day where the South Carolina population is edging closer to the 5 million landmark in 2016.